-The following table sets forth the compensation paid or accrued by the Company to the Company's Chief Executive Officer and to each of the two most highly compensated executive officers of the Company (the "Named Executive Officers") for services rendered to the Company during the two fiscal years ended December 31, 2013:
+The following table sets forth the compensation paid or accrued by the Company to the Company's Chief Executive Officer and to each of the two most highly compensated executive officers of the Company (the "Named Executive Officers") for services rendered to the Company during the two fiscal years ended December 31, 2014:

-Name and Principle Position Year Salary (1) Stock Awards(2) (Non-Equity Incentive Plan Compensation(3) All Other Compensation Total Mark C. Layton (7) 2013 \$ 202,028 \$ 0 \$ 0 \$ 1,812,799(4) \$ 2,014,827 Former Chief Executive Officer 2012 612,346 0 95,290 79,181(4) 786,817 Michael C. Willoughby (7) Chief Executive Officer, President and Chief Information Officer 2013 2012 \$ 422,985 451,731 \$ 1,339,398 0 \$ 377,450 95,290 \$ 27,688(5) \$ 28,496 2,167,521 575,517 Thomas J. Madden Executive Vice President - Chief Financial Officer 2013 2012 \$ 343,561 401,538 \$ 625,050 0 \$ 246,700 95,290 \$ 44,824(6) \$ 38,788 1,260,135 535,616 Cynthia D. Almond Executive Vice President - Secretary 2013 2012 \$ 249,804 276,112 \$ 463,168 0 \$ 186,550 95,290 \$ 22,431(5) \$ 18,755 921,953 390,157
+Stock Non-Equity Incentive Plan 1 All Other Name and Principle Position Year Salary (1) Awards(2) Compensation(3) Co mpensation Total Michael C. Willoughby 2014 \$401,607 \$ - \$ - \$ 26,014(4) \$ 427,621 Chief Executive Officer, President and Chief Information Officer 2013 422,985 1,339,398 377,450 27,688 2,167,521 Thomas J. Madden 2014 \$301,223 \$ - \$ - \$ 51,757(5) \$ 352,980 Executive Vice President - Chief Financial Officer 2013 343,561 625,050 246,700 44,824 1,260,135 Cynthia D. Almond 2014 \$230,939 \$ - \$ - \$ 16,194(4) \$ 247,133 Executive Vice President - Secretary 2013 249,804 463,168 186,550 22,431 921,953

-- (1) Salary represents base salary earnings - (2) The stock awards consist of a grant of a Performance Share Award of common stock under the Company's 2005 Employee Stock and Incentive Plan, as amended and restated (the "Plan").
-The Performance Share Awards are subject to four year vesting beginning with 2013 based upon continued employment and the comparative performance (on an annual and cumulative basis) of the Company's common stock on NASDAQ as compared to the Russell Micro Cap Index.
+- (1) Salary represents base salary earnings - (2) Represents issuance of Performance Share Awards under the Company's 2005 Employee Stock and Incentive Plan, as amended and restated (the "Plan").
+The Performance Share Awards are subject to four year vesting beginning as of December 31, 2013 based upon continued employment and the comparative performance (on an annual and cumulative basis) of the Company's common stock on NASDAQ as compared to the Russell Micro Cap Index.
 The amounts reported in this column represent the grant date fair value for these awards as calculated in accordance with Accounting Standards Codification Topic 718.
-The assumptions made in calculating the grant date fair value amounts for these Performance Awards are summarized in Note 5 to the Company's consolidated financial statements included in its Annual Report on Form 10-K for the year ended December 31, 2013.
-The amounts in this column do not necessarily correspond to the actual economic value that may be realized by the Named Executive Officers from the Performance Share Awards. - (3) Represents performance based cash awards earned for fiscal years 2012 and 2013 under the Plan. - (4) Represents amounts paid in respect of life insurance premiums, automobile allowance and expenses for personal use of automobile (\$22,604 and \$35,186 in 2013 and 2012, respectively), club dues and memberships, Company paid healthcare premiums and income tax preparation fees.
-In addition, pursuant to the Company's severance agreement with Mr. Layton, as amended, the 2013 amount includes an aggregate earned severance amount of \$1,764,437, which is payable monthly through April 30, 2015. - (5) Represents amounts paid in respect of life insurance premiums, automobile allowance and expenses for the personal use of automobile and Company paid healthcare premiums. - (6) Represents amounts paid in respect of life insurance premiums, automobile allowances and expenses for the personal use of automobile, club dues and memberships and Company paid healthcare premiums. - (7) Effective March 2013, Mr. Layton no longer serves as Chief Executive Officer of the Company and Mr. Willoughby serves as Chief Executive Officer.
+The assumptions made in calculating the grant date fair value amounts for the Performance Awards are summarized in Note 6 to the Company's consolidated financial statements included in its Annual Report on Form 10-K for the year ended December 31, 2014.
+The amounts in this column do not necessarily correspond to the actual economic value that may be realized by the Named Executive Officers from the Performance Share Awards and do not include the issuance in March 2015 of Other Stock-Based Awards and Restricted Stock Unit Awards described below. - (3) Represents performance based cash awards earned for fiscal years 2013 and 2014 under the Plan. - (4) Represents amounts paid in respect of life insurance premiums, automobile allowance and expenses for the personal use of automobile and Company paid healthcare premiums. - (5) Represents amounts paid in respect of life insurance premiums, automobile allowances and expenses for the personal use of automobile, club dues and memberships and Company paid healthcare premiums.

-2013 Executive Officer Compensation Components
+2014 Executive Officer Compensation Components

-For the year ended December 31, 2013, the principal components of compensation for Named Executive Officers were:
+For the year ended December 31, 2014, the principal components of compensation for Named Executive Officers were:

-- base salary
+- base salary:

 - performance-based incentive compensation, including both short-term cash incentive compensation and long-term equity incentive compensation;

-- retirement and other benefits; and
+- · retirement and other benefits; and

 - perquisites and other personal benefits.